-Active listening goes beyond hearing words; it’s about fully engaging with the speaker, making them feel seen.
+Active listening isn’t just about hearing words; it’s about fully engaging with the speaker, understanding their perspective, and making them feel valued.
+For leaders like Iphigenia, listening actively is a strategic imperative that drives operational excellence and fosters innovation.

 avoid “one-size-fits-all” answers